How do I onboard multiple AWS accounts all at once as Cloud Accounts in Panther?

 I want to use Panther's Cloud Account feature and onboard my AWS accounts.
 But I have many AWS accounts, and it seems I can only do this one at a time.
 Is there a way to onboard many AWS accounts at once?

-Specifically for the Cloud Accounts feature, Panther doesn't have a way to onboard many AWS accounts at once, but there are a few caveats on how to make this easier, depending on the functionality you are looking for.
+Panther doesn't have a non-API way to onboard many AWS cloud accounts at once, but there are a few suggestions on how to make this easier, depending on the functionality you are looking for.

 The primary benefit of using the Cloud Account feature is to allow Panther to treat your AWS resources as resources in Panther.
 Once Panther has knowledge of the various resources in your AWS account, you can run policies (Python detections specifically for evaluating the state of a Cloud Account resource) on those resources.